seznam/slo-exporter/README.md

 maximumGracefulShutdownDuration: "10s"
 # How long to wait after processing pipeline has been shutdown before stopping http server w metric serving.
 # Useful to make sure metrics are scraped by Prometheus.
 Ideally set it to Prometheus scrape interval + 1s or more.
-# Should be less or equal to maximumGracefulShutdownDuration
+# Should be less or equal to afterPipelineShutdownDelay
-minimumGracefulShutdownDuration: "1s"
+afterPipelineShutdownDelay: "1s"

 # Defines architecture of the pipeline.
 pipeline: [<moduleType>]